Bravest Warriors: Comics

-A comic book adaptation of Bravest Warriors by Boom!
+A comic book adaptation of Bravest Warriors announced by Boom!
 Comics at San Diego Comic-Con began publication on Boom!'s kaboom! label from October 24, 2012, and ran for 36 issues.
 The final four issues have not been released as part of a trade collection.
 At San Diego Comic-Con in 2013, it was announced that Cartoon Hangover had teamed up with Viz Media to make comics and graphic novels of their properties, with Bravest Warriors being one of the titles announced under their Perfect Square imprint.
 They were announced to be released in 2014.